 - The Indonesian Constitution implements freedom of religion.

 Indonesia is a member of the Islamic Civilisation.

 sector, Indonesia has become self-sufficient in rice and does not need to import this staple food as it had for years.

 - 90% of the Indonesian population works in agriculture

 - Fluctuations in the global prices of the traditional export commodities have led to a change in recent years in the structure of the economy.

-- Indonesian plants assemble various types of automobiles, trucks, buses, and motorcycles under license from foreign producers.
+- Indonesian plants assemble various types of cars, lorries, buses, and motorcycles under licence from foreign producers.

 - The industrial estates are available in all provinces of Indonesia.
 The large-scale industrial estates are found in Jakarta, West Java (Bekasi, Karawang, Purwakarta), Banten (Tangierang, Serang), Central Java (Semarang, Cilacap), Yogyakarta (Piyungan), East Java (Surabaya, Gresik, Sidoarjo, Pasuruan, Probolinggo), North Sumatera (Medan), West Sumatera (Padang), Lampung, Riau (Batam Island, Bintan Island), South Sulawesi (Makassar), and East Kalimantan (Bontang).